 The reason why I created this company was to eliminate the financial barriers that we all face when trying to do more and give more to those less fortunate.
 You may have experienced that “breaking point” where your donations to charity become the same or less over time because household expenses go up, you have aging parents to care for, and perhaps children in college.
 We can change that scenario.
 With technology, more businesses have found creative ways to incorporate benevolence into their business practices.
 It’s now possible to have your everyday purchases support your favorite charities.
 It is being done in retail, restaurants, and now the travel industry.
 The worldwide travel industry revenue is one of the best sources to generate a steady stream of funds that can be donated to charity.
 With the creation of Vacation Grace, I now see that my dream (and yours) will become a reality!

 So how does it work?
 We establish partnerships with nonprofit organizations that want to be featured on our travel reservation website.
 This creates visibility and support for the organization.
 When customers choose to book online, they have the ability to help someone each time they travel.
 We donate at least 10% of our net profit revenue to the nonprofit chosen by customers from the “Support A Charity” menu option on our booking website.
 We do not charge the nonprofits a fee and we do not charge the customer more for products or services when booking travel in this way.

 If you are interested in learning more, please contact us at firstname.lastname@example.org.
-You may suggest a nonprofit that we should support.
-If you represent a nonprofit entity and would like to become a partner, please send us an e-mail or send correspondence to our mailing address below.
+You may suggest a nonprofit that we should support or partner with us.